Upgrade Guide

 Font Awesome

-UserFrosting 5.1 now ship with Font Awesome 6 in the AdminLTE theme.
+UserFrosting 5.1 now ships with Font Awesome 6 in the AdminLTE theme.
 While Font Awesome 6 is backward compatible with Font Awesome 5, some icons have been renamed and you might need to manually update these in your sprinkle.

 Missing default permissions